nkoppel/virpn/README.md

 ### Functions

-    'ifi' or '(' = write a new function in line edit mode
+    'ifi' or '(' = write a new function in line edit mode 'T'          = edit a function on the stack

     'ifr'        = pop a function and run it on the current stack 'iftr'       = pop a number and a function and run the function that number of times